chauff/cse1500-web-transcripts/Lecture-8.md

 ### Injection

 Injection attacks exploit the fact that input is interpreted by the server without any checks.
-A malicious user can create input that lead to unintended command executions on the server-side.
+A malicious user can create input that leads to unintended command executions on the server.

 Input for injection attacks can be created via:

 - Parameter manipulation of HTML forms (e.g. input fields are filled with JavaScript code);
-- URL manipulation (remember: URLs often contain parameters);
+- URL parameter manipulation;
 - HTTP header manipulation;
-- Hidden HTML field manipulation;
+- Hidden form field manipulation;
 - Cookie manipulation.

-Command executions on the server can take multiple forms, we first consider **OS command injection**:
+Injection attacks on the server can take multiple forms, we first consider **OS command injection**:

 ![OS command injection](img/L8-os-command-injection.png)